nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `colab.jar` from [here](https://github.com/AY2021S2-CS2103T-T11-2/tp/releases).
+1. Download the latest `CoLAB.jar` from [here](https://github.com/AY2021S2-CS2103T-T11-2/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for CoLAB.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
-When the sample data is no longer required, you may use the `clear` command to clear sample projects and contacts from CoLAB.<br>
+Note how the app contains some sample data. <br>

    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`contacts`** and pressing Enter will list all contacts.<br>